charlesliyifeng/NUS-Forum-Frontend/README.md

 This is the frontend of NUS-Forum.

-Note: this is the production branch, so you can open the app from https://nus-forum.netlify.app
+Note: this is the production branch that is deployed on netlify, so you can open the app from https://nus-forum.netlify.app

 To see the code for the development version, switch to the main branch.